Slow Down: The Future Is Already Here

 These are things that many of us have agency over right now.
 Today.

-There’s a more comprehensive list in my pinned tweet if you’d care to take a look.
+There’s a more comprehensive list in this tweet if you’d care to take a look.

 Will we decide to slow down?
 No. We’re too addicted to our high octane lives, absurdly obsessed with material wealth even though the warning lights are flashing faster and brighter on the dashboard than ever before.